 - Traditionally, the ring should be made of plain gold and have a solid exterior – without any ornamentation covering it, to represent the hope that the married couple’s marriage will be clean and solid as the ring

-Here’s the number seven again.
+Here’s that number 7 again.

 The seven blessings, also known as “Sheva Berachot”, is where the rabbi recites seven blessings for the new young couple.